rosario/rosario.github.com/_posts/2012-06-05-call-forwarding-with-twilio-and-sinatra.md

           @account = account
         end
       end
+{% endhighlight %}

 Conclusion
 ----------

 It's easy, really easy to setup a simple call forwarding service with Twilio.
 When we get tired of receiving calls we can always disable the virtual phone number, hassle free.

 Source code can be found here: [callforwarding](https://github.com/rosario/callforwarding "callforwarding")